-Note: The router supports only basic DDNS and the login and password might not be secure.
+Note: The router supports only basic DDNS, and the login and password might not be secure.
 You can use DDNS with a VPN tunnel for a secure connection.
+For more information, see Chapter 7, Access the Router's USB Drive Through the Internet.